 1.)
 Abase (verb): To lower in position, estimation, or the like; degrade; "Since she was always coming in late, Jessie was abased to work in the back instead of the front desk."

 2.)
-Abdicate (verb): To give up (royal power or the like); "Prince William was ready to abdicate his role as prince because of too many responsibilities."
+Abdicate (verb): To give up (royal power or the like); "King Charles was ready to abdicate his role as king because of too many responsibilities."

 3.)
 Abduction (noun): A carrying away of a person against his will or illegally; "Henry was charged with the abduction of his neighbor, who was never found."